josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 ## Bill of materials

-Apart from PCBs and plates the following is needed to build the keyboard.
+Apart from PCBs and plates, the following is needed to build the keyboard.
 For most of the components there are links to the AliExpress (just click on the small number which will lead you to the corresponding footnote).

 - **2 PCBs**, **2 top plates**, **2 bottom plates**.
 You can get source [KiCad projects on Github][soflegithub].
 Open them in KiCad, plot Gerber files (and drill files), compress them into a zip file.
-You should have 3 zip files which you need to upload / send to your manufacturer and have them made.
+You should have 3 zip files which you need to upload/send to your manufacturer and have them made.
 There should be nothing special about the parameters you pick for manufacturing: 2-sided PCB, thickness 1.6 mm.
-Surface finish and solder-mask according to you taste.
-All the others could stay in defualts.
+Surface finish and solder-mask according to your taste.
+All the others could stay in defaults.
 [Some vendors can have problems with the top plate][manufacturingproblems] but I had no issues yet.
 - **58 keyboard switch sockets by Kailh**.
 The PCB supports either sockets for traditional MX switches[^3] or sockets for Kailh Choc switches[^4] (low profile mechanical switches).
 They are available on Aliexpress, KBDFans and others.
 - **58 keyboard switches** of your preference[^1], either MX or [Kailh Choc][choc].
 Just make sure you have matching sockets for them.
 - **58 keycaps**.
 You can use either all in `1u` size but it looks nicer with two `1.5u` for thumb keys.
 - **58 diodes  1N4148W**[^5].
 They are surface mount diodes in SOD123 package.
 - **2 TRRS connectors**.
-The same are used for Corne, Lily58 etc. Technically even TRS should work[^2] if you stick to (default) serial communication. [^6]
+The same type which is used for Corne, Lily58 etc. Technically even TRS should work[^2] if you stick to (default) serial communication. [^6]
 - **1 TRRS cable**.
 TRS should work[^2] if you stick with Serial.
 - **10 (+4) M2 spacers**[^7].
 10 are going to hold bottom and top together.
 Their height depends on which switches you use.
 A build guide Lily58 Pro suggests `4mm` for Choc and `7mm` for MX.
 I was not able to get `7mm`, but `6mm` worked well for me with MX switches.
 I used brass ones but you can also buy nicer from anodised aluminium.
 Another 4 would be needed to hold transparent OLED cover but even though there are mounting holes in the PCB there is no OLED cover designed yet.
 - **20 (+8) M2 screws**.
 20 are going to hold the boards together (via spacers).
 I used some I had in my stock so I am not going to tell you exact length.
-But they need to be long enough to fix a `1.6mm` thick PCB to the spacer and short enough so two of them are able to fit in one spacer (might be trickier with 4mm spacers for Choc switches)
+But they need to be long enough to fix a `1.6mm` thick PCB to the spacer and short enough so two of them can fit in one spacer (might be trickier with 4mm spacers for Choc switches)
 - **8 - 10 adhesive rubber feet** They are really important, trust me. .[^8]
 - **2 ssd1306 128x32 OLED display module** Very common everywhere. [^9]
 - **2 Rotary encoders EC11**[^10] optional.
 So far I have used only 1 but 2 are supported too.
 A matching knob[^11] for each encoder.
 - **2 Pro Micro** or clone[^12].
 With 2x12 pins and ATmega32U4 microcontroller.
 Just make sure you **don't** buy something like Arduino Micro (a different pinout) or Arduino Mini (different microcontroller).
-You could also use Elite-C which bascially Pro Micro with USB-C or QMK Proton C(32-bit Cortex-M4 processor and USB-C).
+You could also use Elite-C which basically Pro Micro with USB-C or QMK Proton C(32-bit Cortex-M4 processor and USB-C).
 - **4x12 pin header (and optionally socket)** for Pro Micros.
 There are several ways how to mount Pro Micros to the board.
-Either the male PIN headers you most likely got with the board from supplier could be used to solder it directly to the board.
+Either the male PIN headers you most likely got with the board from the supplier could be used to solder it directly to the board.
 Build guides for Helix, Corne and Lily58 suggest [those spring pin headers][springpinheader] which are very compact and give you non-permanent connection (you can remove or replace Pro Micros).
 But the link goes to a Japanese e-shop which is not shipping to Europe.
 I haven't found any other place where those are available.
 All I can find is Japanese datasheet and this e-shop.
 I ended up using low-profile round pin headers which take a bit more height but also allow me to remove Pro Micros and use them elsewhere.
-But for Corne I just soldered them permanently.
+But for Corne, I just soldered them permanently.
 Another possible approach [is described at splitkb.com][promicrosocketing].
 - **2x4 pin header (and optionally socket)** for OLEDs.
 I have used the most common 1x4 female pin sockets which are quite tall but they also fit the height of ProMicro with the sockets I have used.
-Unfortunately the pin headers on my OLED modules (again those very common square male headers you would get with the modules) are loose in the sockets.
+Unfortunately, the pin headers on my OLED modules (again those very common square male headers you would get with the modules) are loose in the sockets.
 It works but it's fiddly.
-I'll have to find better solution.
+I'll have to find a better solution.
-- **Micro USB Cable** to connect the keyboard to computer.
+- **Micro USB Cable** to connect the keyboard to a computer.

 That's it.
 There are no RGB LEDs on the board.
 But if you really need underglow it should be possible to connect RGB LED strip since there are 3 pads (VCC, GND and data) on the board.
 You would need to figure out the particular code in firmware on your own.